 - Many buildings have steep stairs and elevators are nearly non-existent outside of hotels and shopping malls

 - All students have a commute (walking, biking, or by public transit) between housing and class.
 Many train stations in Denmark have elevators or are otherwise accessible.
-Buses are technically handicap accessible, though DIS has received reports of bus drivers not always providing this service
+Buses are technically accessible, though DIS has received reports of bus drivers not always providing this service

 DIS Copenhagen Buildings